Zyphra/zcookbook/README.md

 Beyond this, in later Zamba2 models we also applied LoRAs to the shared layers.
 This allows us to further specialize the shared blocks which slightly improves performance at a very small parameter cost.
 Using LoRAs in this way during pretraining is unusual and we believe it is an underexplored avenue for creating extremely parameter-efficient models.

-(TODO: Dropdown on cross-sequence dependencies, and what I mean by "exact")

 # Model Architectures

 Let's talk about model architectures.
 Why do we think hybrids offer the best model quality per training/inference FLOP?